CESM2 Single Forcing Large Ensemble Project

 - xAER = Everything time evolving except anthropogenic aerosols (10 members)

 We kindly ask that you acknowledge the CESM project and CISL supercomputing resources (doi:10.5065/D6RX99HX) when presenting results based on the CESM2 "Single Forcing: Large ensembles in either oral or written form and reference the CESM2 single forcing release paper once it has been published.
-The release paper is currently submitted to Journal of Climate and a draft can be found here: manuscript, supplementary material.
+The release paper has been accepted to Journal of Climate and a draft can be found here: manuscript, supplementary material.
+For the CESM1 simulations that this manuscript compares to, see the CESM1 Single Forcing Large Ensemble.

 - Simulation Names: